trongtuyen96/automation-test-framework-api-lite/README.md

 3. Combinations of mandaotry and optional query parameters to generate set of combined test cases.

-4. Data-drivenwith parameterized data table.
+4. Data-driven test cases with parameterized data table.

 5. Skip option for failed test steps, the next step is ongoing executed.